-- Lower call charges – There are many SIP Trunk providers and competition combined with a simplified transmission network, has driven down call charges significantly.
-Local call rates have been cut dramatically, and you can save on international calls too.
+- Lower call charges – There are many SIP Trunk providers and competition, combined with a simplified transmission network, has driven down call charges significantly.
+Local call rates have been cut dramatically, and you save on international calls too.

 - Better customer service – Provide better customer service by adding more geographical and international numbers.
 Add numbers to your SIP Trunk and terminate them on your IP-PBX quickly and easily.
 You can give customers more options to dial in at a significantly lower cost, even long distance.
 Its easier for your customers to contact you and you’ll provide a better experience for customers doing business with you.

 - Move offices and keep the same number – SIP Trunks are not bound to a location, so it’s easy to move offices without having to change your stationary or inform your customers.
 There is no longer a need to pay to forward phone calls to the new offices.

 - Eliminate VoIP Gateways – SIP Trunks will eliminate the need to buy and manage VoIP Gateway hardware (e.g. changing VoIP to ISDN for your old telephone system).
 All phone calls come in via Internet and are handled by software.
 No translation or conversion often means better call quality too.

 - A Production tool – Modern IP PBX & Unified Communications solutions will give customers increased productivity, mobility and boost sales.
 Connecting an IP-PBX to SIP Trunks is much easier than via the PSTN.
 You can go on-premise or hosted, the choice is yours.